xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 .. tip::

-   Since mP and nP modes give very different beams, it is required to perform calibration for **both** modes for some basic items:
+   Since u"\u00B5"P and nP modes give very different beams, it is required to perform calibration for **both** modes for some basic items:

    - Beam Crossover
    - Beam Intensity